-It’s time to put on the play.
+It’s time to put on a play.
 Robby has convinced Mr. Scott I have to wear tights and a flouncy tutu.
 I put on a huge hat to cover my face so no one will recognize me, or at least not take an indecent photo.
 I walk out, bow, sitting on the front of the stage with my mandolin.
 The stands are filled with parents.
 I tear up a little seeing how proudly Grant’s parents sit next to Michael’s parents.
 I gave them a small nod.
 The pit is filled with all the crew and players’ siblings, including the Jacettes’ brothers and sisters.
 I notice they all were holding objects, I hope it isn’t rotten fruit.
 I start to play the overture.

 Mr. Clark walks out on stage, wearing a similar hat to mine, just no tutu or tights.
 He begins my Prologue,